 Only one word describes the buildings of ancient Italy: monumental.
 The Romans built an empire the size of which had never before been seen and went on to adorn it with buildings cut from the same pattern.
 From Verona's Roman Arena to Pozzuoli's Anfiteatro Flavio, giant stadiums rose above skylines.
-Spa centres like Rome's Terme di Caracalla were veritable cities of indulgence, boasting everything from giant marble-clad pools to gymnasiums and libraries.
+Spa centres like Rome's Terme di Caracalla were veritable cities of indulgence, exhibiting everything from giant marble-clad pools to gymnasiums and libraries.
 Aqueducts like those below Naples provided fresh water to thousands, while temples such as Pompeii's Tempio di Apollo provided the faithful with awe-inspiring centres of worship.

 Having learned a few valuable lessons from the Greeks, the Romans refined architecture to such a degree that their building techniques, designs and mastery of harmonious proportion underpin much of the world's architecture and urban design to this day.

 And though the Greeks invented the architectural orders (Doric, Ionic and Corinthian), it was the Romans who employed them in bravura performances.
-Consider Rome's Colosseum, with its ground tier of Doric, middle tier of Ionic and penultimate tier of Corinthian columns.
+Consider Rome's Colosseum, with its ground tier of Doric, middle tier of Ionic and third tier of Corinthian columns.
 The Romans were dab hands at temple architecture too.
 Just witness Rome's exquisitely proportioned Pantheon, a temple whose huge but seemingly unsupported dome showcases the Roman invention of concrete, an ingredient as essential to the modern construction industry as Ferrari is to the F1 circuit.

 After Constantine became Christianity's star convert, the empire's architects and builders turned their talents to the design and construction of churches.
 The emperor commissioned a number of such buildings in Rome, but he also expanded his sphere of influence east, to Constantinople in Byzantium.
 His successors in Constantinople, most notably Justinian and his wife, Theodora, went on to build churches in the style that became known as Byzantine.
 Brick buildings built on the Roman basilican plan but with domes, they had sober exteriors that formed a stark contrast to their magnificent, mosaic-encrusted interiors.
 Finding its way back to Italy in the mid-6th century, the style expressed itself on a grand scale in Venice's Basilica di San Marco, as well as more modestly in buildings like the Chiesa di San Pietro in Otranto, Puglia.
-The true stars of Italy's Byzantine scene, however, are the Basilica di San Vitale in Ravenna and the Basilica di Sant'Apollinare in nearby Classe, both built on a cruciform plan.
+The true stars of Italy's Byzantine scene, however, are the Basilica di San Vitale in Ravenna and the Basilica di Sant'Apollinare in nearby Classe, both built on a cruciform plan between 527 and 550.

 The next development in ecclesiastical architecture in Italy came from Europe.
 The European Romanesque style became momentarily popular in four regional forms – the Lombard, Pisan, Florentine and Sicilian Norman.
 All displayed an emphasis on width and the horizontal lines of a building rather than height, and featured churches where the bell tower (campanile) and baptistry (battistero) were separate to the church.

-The Lombard style featured elaborately carved facades and exterior decoration featuring bands and arches.
+The Lombard style featured elaborately carved facades and exterior decoration with bands and arches.
 Among its finest examples are the Lombard cathedral in Modena, Pavia's Basilica di San Michele and Brescia's unusually shaped Duomo Vecchio.

 Down south, the Sicilian Norman style blended Norman, Saracen and Byzantine influences, from marble columns to Islamic-inspired pointed arches to glass tesserae detailing.
 One of the greatest examples of the form is the Cattedrale di Monreale, located just outside Palermo.

 The Italians didn't wholeheartedly embrace the Gothic: its verticality, flying buttresses, grotesque gargoyles and over-the-top decoration were just too far from the classical ideal that seems to be integral to the Italian psyche.
 The local version was generally much more restrained, a style beautifully exemplified by Naples' simple, elegant Basilica di San Lorenzo Maggiore.
 There were, of course, exceptions.
 The Venetians used the style in grand palazzi (mansions) such as the Ca' d'Oro and on the facades of high-profile public buildings like the Palazzo Ducale.
-The Milanese employed it in their flamboyant Duomo, and the Sienese came up with a distinctive melange in Siena's beautiful cathedral.

 Unlike the gradual, organic spread of the styles that preceded it, Renaissance architecture's adoption was a highly conscious and academic affair, helped along by the invention of the printing press.
 The Florentine Filippo Brunelleschi and the Venetian Andrea Palladio spread a doctrine of harmonic geometry and proportion, drawing on classical Roman principles.

 This insistence on restraint and purity was sure to lead to a backlash, and it's no surprise that the next major architectural movement in Italy was noteworthy for its exuberant – some would say decadent – form.
-The baroque took its name from the Portuguese word barroco, used by fishermen to denote a misshapen pearl.
-Compared to the pure classical lines of Renaissance buildings, its output could indeed be described as 'misshapen' – Andrea Palma's facade of Syracuse's cathedral, Guarino Guarini's Palazzo Carignano in Turin, and Gian Lorenzo Bernini's baldachin in St Peter's in Rome are dramatic, curvaceous and downright sexy structures that bear little similarity to the classical ideal.
+The baroque took its name from the Portuguese word barroco, used by fishers to denote a misshapen pearl.
+Compared to the pure classical lines of Renaissance buildings, its output could indeed be described as 'misshapen' – Andrea Palma's facade of Syracuse's cathedral, Guarino Guarini's Palazzo Carignano in Turin and Gian Lorenzo Bernini's baldachin in St Peter's in Rome are dramatic, curvaceous and downright sexy structures that bear little similarity to the classical ideal.

 The baroque's show-stopping qualities were not lost on the Catholic Church.
 Threatened by the burgeoning Reformation to the north of the Alps, the Church commissioned a battalion of grandiose churches, palaces and art to dazzle the masses and reaffirm its authority.
 Rome soon became a showcase of this baroque exuberance, its impressive new statements including Giacomo della Porta's Chiesa del Gesù.
 Commissioned to celebrate the newly founded Jesuit order, the church's hallucinatory swirl of frescoes and gilded interiors was produced by baroque greats such as Battista Gaulli (aka Il Baciccio), Andrea Pozzo and Pietro da Cortona.